SteeltoeOSS/Documentation/docs/management/metrics.md

 See the [HTTP Access](/docs/3/management/using-endpoints#http-access) section to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

+To add the actuator to the service container and map its route, use the `hostBuilder.AddMetricsActuator` extension method from `ManagementHostBuilderExtensions`.

-To add the metrics actuator to the service container, use the `AddMetricsActuator()` extension method from `EndpointServiceCollectionExtensions`.
+Alternatively, first, add the metrics actuator to the service container, using the `AddMetricsActuator()` extension method from `EndpointServiceCollectionExtensions`.

-To add the metrics actuator middleware to the ASP.NET Core pipeline, use the `UseMetricsActuator()` extension method from `EndpointApplicationBuilderExtensions`.
+Then add the metrics actuator middleware to the ASP.NET Core pipeline, using the `Map<MetricsEndpoint>()` extension method from `ActuatorRouteBuilderExtensions`.

 ## Exporting